psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Authorization Request

-This specification introduces a new authorization request parameter:
+This specification introduces the  authorization request parameter `grant_id`:

 `grant_id`: OPTIONAL.
 String value identifying an individual grant managed by a particular authorization server for a certain client and a certain resource owner.
-The `grant_id` value MUST be unique in the context of the authorization server that issued it.
+The `grant_id` value MUST be unique in the context of the authorization server that issued it and the respective client MUST be authorized to use the particular grant id.
 If the parameter is present, the AS will assign all permissions as consented by the user in the actual request to the respective grant.
-If the parameter is not present, the behavior depends on the client policy.
-If the client requires a `grant_id` in the token response (see (#client_metadata)), the AS MUST create a new grant and return the respective grant id in the token response.
-If the client does not require `grant_id` in the token response, the AS MUST NOT return a grant id in the token response.
+If the parameter is not present and the AS always issues grant ids or the AS optionally issues grant ids (see (#server_metadata)) and the client requires grant ids (see (#client_metadata)), the AS MUST create a new grant and return the respective grant id in the token response.
+Otherwise, the AS MUST NOT return a grant id in the token response.
 The internal grant management behavior is at the discretion of the AS in this case.

 The following example shows how a client may ask the authorization request to use a certain grant id: